 Online marketplace operations in the camera rental industry are possible.
 On such marketplaces, various vendors, such as merchants, manufacturers, and dealers sign up and rent out their cameras.
 The marketplace owner on the other hand does not own any of the cameras.
 Such types of businesses are also known as asset-light businesses as they require the business owner to manage the bare minimum capital.
 The primary revenue stream in peer-to-peer and rental marketplaces for the owner is rental commission.
 Secondary revenue streams are subscription packages, display ads, featured listings, etc.

-Success Stories in the Online Camera Rental Industry
+Success Stories of Online Camera Rental Businesses

 Despite the camera rental niche being fairly new in the rental and sharing economy, several businesses have already established their name.
 Below are the stories of two online camera rental businesses that achieved tremendous success in the industry: